Explore more on the page

 Cargo bikes for liveable cities and a carbon neutral continent

-- Active participation in the development of the European standard (EN) for cargo bikes;
+- Contribution to the development of the first European standard (EN) for cargo bikes;

 - Marketing & Communication;